ammofinder/frontend/README.md

 ## How to run - Docker image ready for deployment

-Docker images are built in this repository CI, and after push to master are published to Docker Hub with tags:
+Docker images are built within this repository CI job, and published to Docker Hub with tags:

+For master:
-- day.month.year
+- master-short_sha
 - latest

+For PRs:
+- PR-pr_number

 To run application, start Docker container with following environment variables passed: